Bragging Christmas letters: We have all gotten them. You may have

 Biography Questions page has some specific

-questions/topics, if you can't think of anything.
+questions to answer, if you can't think of anything.

-three years, stop.
-You can tell yourself they are too busy to write, but
+three years, stop sending them one.
+You can tell yourself they are

-you're fooling yourself, and they are wondering how long it will take you
+too busy to write, but you're fooling yourself, and they are wondering

-to take the hint.
-Sometimes it's like driving a dull nail through a thick
+how long it will take you to take the hint.
+Sometimes it's like driving

 Examples From Me